 If you have booked your air travel through Academy Travel we will organise a transfer from Berlin airport to our hotel.
 Please note that hotel rooms may not be available until early afternoon.
 In the evening meet Christopher Menz at the hotel bar for welcome drinks followed by a light dinner.
 Overnight Berlin (D)

-Today we visit the Berggruen Museum to admire its exceptional collection of modern art including works by Matisse, Klee and Giacometti.
-We pause for our welcome lunch at a fine local restaurant before continuing to Charlottenburg, for a guided tour of the richly decorated interior of the palace.
+After a talk, we visit the Berggruen Museum to admire its exceptional collection of modern art, focussing on Picasso.
+We pause for our welcome lunch at a fine local restaurant before continuing to Schloss Charlottenburg, for a guided tour of the richly decorated interior of the palace.
 Built by Elector Friederich III in 1699 as a summer palace for his wife Sophie Charlotte, this regal estate, the largest palace in Berlin, is framed by a baroque-style garden.
-In the late afternoon we cruise by ferry on the River Spree back to Berlin.
+In the late afternoon we return by coach to our hotel in Berlin.
 Overnight Berlin (B, L)

 Today we spend the day in Potsdam, just a short distance from Berlin.
 The city is closely associated with Frederick the Great (ruled 1740-1786) the monarch of the newly created Kingdom of Prussia.
 Most of the day is spent exploring Sanssouci Park a complex of palaces, gardens and pavilions covering 287 hectares.
 We will also visit Cecilienhof Palace, the last Hohenzollern Palace and the site of the 1945 Potsdam Conference.
 After an early dinner in Potsdam we return to Berlin.
 Overnight Berlin (B, D)